-In contrast to the indispensabilist's latter criticism, the eleatic believes that s/he has a principled, rather than arbitrary, way of distinguishing between real and instrumental elements of a theory: on any reasonably good theory, mathematical objects are causally isolated from the rest of the world.
+In contrast to the indispensabilist's latter criticism, the eleatic believes that s/he has a principled way of distinguishing between real and instrumental elements of a theory: whatever the formulations of our theories require, mathematical objects are causally isolated from the rest of the world.
 Mark Balaguer calls the fact that we are unable to interact with mathematical objects the principle of causal isolation, or PCI.
-The commonsensical PCI is an eleatic principle and Balaguer wields it against the indispensability argument, noting how QI and EP are directly in tension.
+The commonsensical PCI is an eleatic principle and Balaguer wields it against the indispensability argument, noting the tension between QI and eleaticism.
 "The Quine-Putnam argument should be construed as an argument not for platonism or the truth of mathematics but, rather, for the falsity of PCI" (Balaguer 1998: 110).